Mindfulness and creativity

-Watercolours are inexpensive and simple to use.
-If you’d like to try painting here are a few basics to help you get you started.
+If you’re interested in experimenting with watercolours, here are a few basics to get you started.

 3. Plastic palette to mix your paints on.